-- The student should be informed of the purpose of the meeting and be advised of any documents they may be required to share in advance of the meeting, including medical and other supporting evidence. - Reasonable adjustments should be considered and implemented, where appropriate, and students with Inclusive Support needs may be accompanied by a support worker (e.g. sign language interpreter). - Students may be accompanied and/or represented by a person of their choosing, however, they cannot be represented by a lawyer acting in a professional capacity at any stage of this policy and procedure.
-The student should inform the meeting organiser in advance.
+- The learner should be informed of the purpose of the meeting and be advised of any documents they may be required to share in advance of the meeting, including medical and other supporting evidence. - Reasonable adjustments should be considered and implemented, where appropriate, and learners with Inclusive Support needs may be accompanied by a support worker (e.g. sign language interpreter).

-- It is advised that numbers attending are kept to the minimum and every effort is made to ensure the student does not find it intimidating. - The student should be invited to the meeting, allowing a minimum of 5 working days' notice, except in exceptional circumstances.
-A copy of the policy and procedure should be shared with the student in advance, with particular emphasis on the fact that it is designed to be a supportive process. - A note of the date and stage of the Support to Study meeting should be placed on Starfish. - The student should be informed of who will be present at the meeting and why. - The meeting should be held in a private space, with the option of it being in person or online via Microsoft Teams.
+- Learners may be accompanied and/or represented by a person of their choosing, however, they cannot be represented by a lawyer acting in a professional capacity at any stage of this policy and procedure.
+The learner should inform the meeting organiser in advance. - It is advised that numbers attending are kept to the minimum and every effort is made to ensure the learner does not find it intimidating. - The learner should be invited to the meeting, allowing a minimum of 5 working days' notice, except in exceptional circumstances.
+A copy of the policy and procedure should be shared with the learner in advance, with particular emphasis on the fact that it is designed to be a supportive process.

+For all stages of the policy and procedure, a record of the date and category of the meeting or case conference will be logged on Starfish under Meetings.

+- The learner should be informed of who will be present at the meeting and why. - The meeting should be held in a private space, with the option of it being in person or online via Microsoft Teams.
 If online, it is on the understanding that all parties have the appropriate internet and WiFi capability to participate fully in the meeting and that cameras will be switched on throughout.
-Normally meetings will be held in person at Stage 3 of this policy and procedure, - A standard agenda format will be used in all meetings - Where appropriate, a Support to Study Action Plan (template available) should be cocreated during the meeting and shared with the student within 5 working days after the meeting has taken place.
-This action plan will have a specific review date and the consequences of not keeping to the agreed action plan will be clearly outlined to the student.
+Normally meetings will be held in person at Stage 3 of this policy and procedure. - A standard agenda format will be used in all meetings. - Where appropriate, a Support to Study Action Plan (template available) should be cocreated during the meeting and shared with the learner within 5 working days after the meeting has taken place.
+This action plan will have a specific review date and the consequences of not keeping to the agreed action plan will be clearly outlined to the learner.
 This may involve moving to the next stage of the policy and procedure. - In some cases, it may be established that there are no requirements for support and therefore this negates the need to create and share an action plan.
 Where this is the case, the Support to Study procedure can be closed with no further action. - Where an action plan is put in place, a date should be set for a review meeting to review progress since the initial meeting.
 During the review meeting, as well as reviewing progress, further concerns will be discussed, as well as any further or ongoing support that would be helpful.